Lunarexxy/Sims4-to-TU-converter/README.md

 # Sims4 to Tower Unite converter
  Automates the process of merging/renaming vertex groups to fit Tower Unite's armature.
 It relies on the models exported by [TS4-SimsRipper](https://github.com/thepancake1/TS4-SimRipper), so please use that!

- It's my first ever Blender add-on, so it might be a bit janky, but it seems to work!
+ It's my first Blender add-on, so it might be a bit janky, but it seems to work!
 Please report bugs and suggest improvements, if you have any 💖

 ## How to install
 * Download the **[Sims4_to_TU_converter.py](https://raw.githubusercontent.com/Lunarexxy/Sims4-to-TU-converter/main/Sims4_to_TU_converter.py)** file *(Right-click the page and Save As, anywhere on your machine)*